 No. While we encourage you to make a yearly appointment to review your accommodation plan and to discuss your barriers, you do not need to re-register with the OSD once you are actively registered.
 If you have registered with the OSD for a temporary impairment and your barriers persist, please contact us.

-You must sign up for all your exams (including midterms, tests, quizzes and finals) using this exam sign-up form.
+You must sign up for all your exams (including midterms, tests, quizzes, finals deferrals, and supplementals) using the exam sign-up form.

-For final exams, the deadline is 1 month before the start of the final exam period.
-For all other assessments, you must sign up a minimum of 7 days in advance of the scheduled exam date.
+For final exams during the Fall and Winter semesters, the deadline to register is 4 weeks before the start of the final exam period.
+For all other tests/midterms, quizzes and Summer exams, you must sign up a minimum of 7 days in advance of the scheduled exam date.

 Yes.
 You need to download the OSD accommodation form for continuing studies exams and email it to John Veli (john.veli [at] mcgill.ca) 3 weeks prior to the exam date for midterms and quizzes and 4 weeks prior to the exam date for final exams.

 The process for writing placement and summer exams remains the same in that we ask you to fill out our exam accommodation form at least 7 days in advance.

 For exceptional situations, please email exams.osd [at] mcgill.ca and copy the Access Services Advisor with whom you last met with.
 For administrative reasons, we cannot guarantee that late requests will be scheduled.

 Yes.
 In order to solicit new note-takers in your courses, you must sign in to EZ Notes at the beginning of every new semester, and register for the courses in which you are requesting a note-taker.
 After the add/drop period is over, note-takers will be assigned and your notes will appear on myCourses.